Shivani2605/Amazon-Automation-Testing/README.md

    •	For Chrome: Download ChromeDriver that matches your installed Chrome version.
 Make sure to place the chromedriver executable in a directory included in your system's PATH, or specify the path in your code.

-   •	Set Up Your Project Directory: Create a new directory for your Selenium project.
-Inside that directory e.g. Amazon_automation_testing.py
+   •	Set Up Your Project Directory: Execute git clone https://github.com/Shivani2605/Amazon-Automation-Testing.git

-5. Running the Test
+6. Running the Test

    •	Open a terminal or command prompt.